piciuok/FromValidator/README.md

 }
 ```

 Notice:
-- There's no validation on submit, you have full control over when & how
+- There's no auto-validation on submit, you have full control over when & how.
+More in index.html

+Sorry for everything - it's my first package, if you found a bug, report - thanks!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)